frolovao/frolovao/README.md

 ## 📂 My Projects
 Here are some of my featured projects:

-## 📂 My Projects
-Here are some of my featured projects:

 | Project Name                  | Description                                                                 | Technologies                                                                                     |
 |-------------------------------|-----------------------------------------------------------------------------|--------------------------------------------------------------------------------------------------|
 | [NLP-Toxic-comments](https://github.com/frolovao/NLP-Toxic-comments)  | Classification of comments for toxicity   | Python, NLTK, Re, ADASYN, CatBoost, LightGBM                                                                                                 |